ddmin/UrbanDictionaryBot/README.md

 # UrbanDictionaryBot
-Web scraping of Urban Dictionary site and returns definition
+Web scraping of Urban Dictionary site and returns definition.
+It's a reddit bot